GrenManSK/mdown/README.md

 `--title` - will name the manga

+`--folder` - will put manga in folder specified

+- if folder name is **name** it will put in folder same as manga name
+- if folder name is **name** and title is specified it will make folder same as title

 `--volume` - will download manga which has supplied volume in it

 `--chapter` - will download manga which has supplied chapter in it